GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
-Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
+> ### They were saying computers deal with numbers.
+This was absolutely nonsense.
+Computers deal with arbitrary information of any kind.
 >
-> ~ *Fred Brooks*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts